 It is important to mention that neither age, nor religion correlate with immigration attitude, so the model avoids multicollinearity.
 The R-squared values are not high in these models, but all in all higher than in the simple ones.
-These demographic variables do not seem to be sufficient to explain voting behavior, but in my opinion, they should give further evidence about the behavior and effect of immigration attitude.
+These demographic variables do not seem to be sufficient to explain voting behavior, but as stated earlier, a comprehensice model of voter choice was out of the scope of this analysis.
+The results should give further evidence about the interaction between immigration attitude and party preference.